glupi-borna/micro/runtime/help/options.md

 	default value: `unknown`.
 This will be automatically overridden depending on the file you open.

+* `hidecursor`: don't display the cursor.
+This option is useful mainly for plugins.
+This option is local only.

+	default value: `false`

 * `hlsearch`: highlight all instances of the searched text after a successful search.
-This highlighting can be turned off via `UnhighlightSearch` action (triggered by Esc key by default) or toggled on/off via `ToggleHighlightSearch` action.
-Note that these actions don't change `hlsearch` setting.
-   As long as `hlsearch` is set to true, after the next search the highlighting is turned on again.
+This highlighting can be temporarily turned off via the `UnhighlightSearch` action (triggered by the Esc key by default) or toggled on/off via the `ToggleHighlightSearch` action.
+Note that these actions don't change the `hlsearch` setting.
+As long as `hlsearch` is set to true, the next search will have the highlighting turned on again.

+	default value: `false`

+* `hltaberrors`: highlight tabs when spaces are expected, and spaces when tabs are expected.
+More precisely: if `tabstospaces` option is on, highlight all tab characters; if `tabstospaces` is off, highlight space characters in the initial indent part of the line.

+	default value: `false`

+* `hltrailingws`: highlight trailing whitespaces at ends of lines.
+Note that it doesn't highlight newly added trailing whitespaces that naturally occur while typing text.
+It highlights only nasty forgotten trailing whitespaces.

 	default value: `false`